magento/catalog-storefront/app/code/Magento/CatalogExportApi/README.md

 # Overview

-Magento_CatalogExport is responsible for providing API to expose catalog data for storefront.
+Magento_CatalogExportApi is responsible for providing API to expose catalog data for storefront.